-Los Angeles, California March 8, 2000 CONSENT OF INDEPENDENT AUDITORS
+Los Angeles, California March 24, 2000

+CONSENT OF INDEPENDENT AUDITORS

-We consent to the reference to our firm under the captions "uBid Selected Historical Condensed Financial Information" and "Experts" and to the use of our report dated January 17, 2000, except for Note 9, as to which the date is February 9, 2000, with respect to the financial statements of uBid, Inc. included in the Proxy Statement of uBid, Inc. that is made part of the Registration Statement (Form S-4) and related Prospectus of CMGI, Inc. for the registration of 3,549,979 shares of its common stock.
+We consent to the reference to our firm under the captions "uBid Selected Historical Condensed Financial Information" and "Experts" and to the use of our report dated January 17, 2000, except for Note 9, as to which the date is February 9, 2000, with respect to the financial statements of uBid, Inc. included in the Proxy Statement of uBid, Inc. that is made part of this Amendment No. 1 to the Registration Statement (Form S-4) and related Prospectus of CMGI, Inc. for the registration of 3,549,979 shares of its common stock.